 If Lichhavis laid the foundation of Nepal's culture, it was the Mallas who ushered in a golden age of cultural brilliance.
 In their 550 years of rule, they built many temples and palaces, encouraged literature, art and music, and introduced dramatic chariot festivals of Indra Jatra and Machhendranath.
 They also united the whole valley and codified its laws, which were strongly influenced by Hindu principles, like that of the caste system.
 Yaksha Malla, in the 15th century, divided the kingdom among his three sons, thus creating the kingdoms of Kathmandu, Patan, and Bhaktapur (Bhadgaon).

-The legend surrounding the Indra Jatra Festival
+The Legend of Indra Jatra Festival

-Conquest of the Gorkha ruler
+Conquest of the Gorkha Ruler

 Numerous independent principalities also existed in the 15th century.
 One of these principalities, called Gorkha grew quite powerful in the 18th century, so much so that the Gorkha ruler Prithvi Narayan Shah posed a challenge to Nepal Valley.
 He finally conquered the valley in 1769, moved his capital to Kathmandu and established the Shah Dynasty (which ruled over Nepal till 2008!).

 Extreme ethnic and linguistic diversity in Nepal made things difficult for the Shah rulers, who wanted to establish a centralized control.
 The crisis of succession followed by the death of Prithvi Narayan Shah further aggravated the problems.
 As a result, in the 19th century, Shah Rulers were reduced to mere figureheads, and the real power went into the hands of powerful families like the Rana family.
 The period that followed experienced the process of democratization - with the introduction of democratic elections and a constitution.